-It has two single beds that can join to form a super comfy king size bed, Smart TV (that you can mirror your own screens on), as well as a brightly tiled bathroom with shiny German and Swedish fittings.
+It has two single beds, Smart TV (that you can mirror your own screens on), as well as a brightly tiled bathroom with shiny German and Swedish fittings.
 It has its own dedicated free superfast wifi.

 Room 2.06 - ‘Progress Room’

 ‘Plenty and Progress’ (the full name for Titchner’s room installation) examines civic design and aspiration in Blackpool.
 ‘Progress’ is Blackpool’s civic motto and can be seen in the stained-glass window on the stairs of the town’s central library (just behind the ART B&B).
 Given the intimacy of the bedroom setting, it can also extend here into the idea of personal self-improvement.